 Earth5R

 The River Ganga is considered the holiest river for Hindus.
-The sad truth is that it is also the most polluted.
+Ganga river pollution is a sad truth today.
 Despite being such a sacred river, a huge amount of waste and toxic materials are dumped into the river every day.

 Raw sewage, plastic bags and bottles, industrial effluents, human waste, chemicals from tanneries, discarded idols, cow dung, partially cremated corpses, flower-garlands, human remains, animal carcasses, butcher’s offal, chemical dyes and construction waste – everything ends up in the River Ganges.